bpthompson95/sample_survey_dataset/Questionnaire.md

   4. 45-54
   6. 55-64
   7. 65+

-**Education** - What is the highest level of education that you have completed?
-  1. Primary or less
-  2. Secondary
-  3. Vocational/technical
-  4. University or higher

-**Marital_Status** - What is your marital status?
-  1. Single/Never married
-  2. Married
-  3. Divorced/Separated
-  4. Widowed
-  98. DK
-  99. REF

 ## General Outlook:
 **Q1_Direction** - In general, would you say that the country is headed in the right direction or the wrong direction?